-NCL WorkshopsNCL workshops are tailored to students and researchers in the earth sciences who are interested in learning how to use NCL to analyze their data. [-- Sample NCL workshop schedule --]
+NCL WorkshopsNCL workshops are tailored to students and researchers in the earth sciences who are interested in learning how to use NCL to analyze their data.
+The Boulder workshops are free to all students.

 Upcoming NCL workshops

 October 11-13, 2016

 Travel funds provided for qualified U.S. university studentsNCAR/CISL offers travel funds for eligible students and faculty members from EPSCoR states and minority-serving institutions (MSIs) in the United States to attend the NCL workshops.
 Travel funds are limited to $1200 per student and can be used to cover airfare, lodging, and/or per diem.
 Past attendees of NCL workshops are not eligible.

 We have reached the limit for the number of students we can fund in 2016.
 Please check back in September 2016 for next year's workshops.

 Past workshopsList of past NCL workshops at NCAR, universities, and research sites world-wide.

 Articles on workshopsFirst NCL worshop presented in Chinese